rastislava/rastislava/README.md

 ### Hi there 👋
 ### :woman_technologist: About Me :
 My name is Vlada.
-I am a QA-еngineer Junior <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> Perseverance and attention to detail help me find bugs :woman_technologist:
+I am a QA-еngineer Junior <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> Perseverance and attention to detail help me find bugs :magnet: :lady_beetle:
 <!--
 **rastislava/rastislava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.